EntySec/Ghost/README.md

 > Accessing device shell

-    INFO: Ghost Framework allows people to remotely access to the Android device shell without using OpenSSH or other protocols.
+    INFO: Ghost Framework can be used to remotely access to the Android device shell without using OpenSSH or other protocols.

 > Emulating button presses

-    INFO: Ghost Framework allows people to remotely emulate button presses on the Android device using the Ghost Keycode.
+    INFO: Ghost Framework can be used to remotely emulate button presses on the Android device.

 > Removing device password

-    INFO: Ghost Framework allows people to remotely remove the Android device password if it was forgotten.
+    INFO: Ghost Framework can be used to remotely remove the Android device password if it was forgotten.

 ***